datax-lab/DoTNet/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-DoTNet: Document Layout Classification Using Texture-based CNN
+DoT-Net: Document Layout Classification Using Texture-based CNN
 ==================================
-DoTNet is for converting unstructured OCR documents into structured key value pairs.
+DoT-Net is for converting unstructured OCR documents into structured key value pairs.

 Key technologies used